 It happens to everyone: One morning you step into the shower only to find the water is freezing cold.
 If your home has lost hot water, the first step is to check the water heater's pilot light.

 Tankless water heaters are more complicated, but they are also easier to troubleshoot.
 Many will display an error code when there’s a problem.
-The homeowner or technician can then look up the code on the manufacturer’s website and identify the source of the problem.
+The homeowner or plumber can then look up the code on the manufacturer’s website and identify the source of the problem.
 We can then find out if there’s a component misfiring or if the system needs to be flushed out.
-Because of their complexity, if your tankless water heater stops operating you should contact a plumbing professional as soon as possible.
+Because of their complexity, if your tankless water heater stops operating you should contact a plumbing professional as soon as possible